 Just like the fish in your aquarium, the plants are also living things in the aquarium that requires attention and care.
 Keeping plants strong and healthy is beneficial to keep the ecosystem in your aquarium stable.

-Plants help produce oxygen for your fish, reduce algae growth, provide protection for small fish, build a natural habitat, and improve chemical filtration.
+Plants help produce oxygen for your fish, reduce algae growth, provide protection for small fish, build a natural habitat, and improve biological and chemical filtration.

 Here are some basic components for successful growth and care for your aquatic plants: